Telmooo/jpass/docs/mutation_testing.md

 ## jpass.util.ClipboardUtils

 Despite the tests passing when running `mvn test`, Pitest outputs failures.
-This lead to the class being ignored from mutation testing.
+This led to the class being ignored from mutation testing.

 However, the inner class within `ClipboardUtils`, `EmptyClipboardContent`, had surviving mutants due to no coverage.
 To fix this, the following tests were implemented:
 ```diff